bpf93/shopping-cart-project/README.md

+This is the 3rd project I completed as a part of the Udacity Front-End Web Development Nanodegree Program.
+Below is the information that was provided to complete the project:

 # Shopping Cart Functionality

 You will be creating the core functionality used for a storefront application.
 The visual of the storefront as well as the JavaScript necessary to connect the code you will write, to that visual have already been created.